Dial Up Motive

 And I did my internship at Intel, the chip manufacturer, and got to play with some really gnarly, really cool servers there.

-And you know, building pre production stuff, getting exposed to customers, working with customers on technology in that kind of pre sales role and understanding what they need and what how you can help them and things like that.
+And, you know, building pre-production stuff, getting exposed to customers, working with customers on technology in that kind of pre-sales role and understanding what they need and how you can help them and things like that.

-So when I went back to university, I was like, Okay, yeah, I kind of get how this clips together.
+So when I went back to university, I was like, okay, yeah, I kind of get how this clicks together now.

 And my second year grade was like 51%, which were just abject, you know, and then I went back to university.